Piana degli Albanesi: Music

 The music and chants of Piana degli Albanesi are deeply tied to religious tradition.
-The repertoire of sacred songs in Greek and Albanian, used throughout the liturgical year of complex and detailed, is very wide.
+The repertoire of sacred songs in Ancient Greek (or Koinè, lingua franca of the Eastern churches) and Albanian (common language of the community), used throughout the liturgical year of complex and detailed, is very wide.
 The weekly liturgies, festivals and other officiating are always adorned with a ceaseless flow of melody.
 The poetic and musical forms are dell'innografia Byzantine liturgical repertory of the museum system is modal theory and follows the Byzantine dell'oktòichos.
 In addition to these compositions, the prevailing source of educated, there are other evidences of a profane nature, strongly influenced, moreover, of the musical traditions of indigenous origin, it has a large number of popular songs, heritage still very much alive and thriving.

 The transmission of the songs is, even today, almost entirely through oral tradition.
 For their documentary value are significant, however, also mentioned the many testimonies pentagram on the manuscript, written, since the beginning of up to 900 times closer to us, priests and monks with the aim of safeguarding the integrity of sacred tradition.
 The hymns of the Byzantine tradition are performed in celebrations and concerts in the "Corale di San Demetrio" and "Coro dei Papàs di Piana degli Albanesi", while the popular songs from the folk group "Dhëndurët e Arbërit".
 Among the many heritage, the songs are the most known are: